Metacraft-Team/webview-fabric/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UC-fAgQr5lxNVZU4_LVXmKOg?style=for-the-badge&label=Youtube%20Views)](https://www.youtube.com/channel/UC-fAgQr5lxNVZU4_LVXmKOg)

 ## What is this
-It can open any custom web browser in Minecraft.
+It can open any web page in Minecraft.
 This was initialy made for [Metacraft](https://metacraft.cc/)

 it looks like [MCEF](https://github.com/montoyo/mcef), what is the difference: this mode is working on fabric with higher Chromium Embedded Framework version.